maizzle/maizzle.com/content/guides/custom-fonts.md

 </code-sample>

-<alert><sup>2</sup> Maizzle includes this fallback in the <code>main.html</code> Layout.</alert>
+<alert><sup>2</sup> The Maizzle Starter includes this fallback in the <code>main.html</code> Layout by default.</alert>

 ## Outlook bugs

-Custom fonts aren't supported in Outlook 2007-2016 - these email clients will fallback to Times New Roman.
+Custom fonts aren't supported in Outlook 2007-2019 on Windows - most of these email clients will fallback to Times New Roman if you try to use one.

 To avoid this, you can wrap the `@font-face` declaration in a `@media` query, so that Outlook will ignore it:

 ```postcss